 Through discussion with users and stakeholders, Carmen identifies a problem the team needs to tackle.
 During a sprint planning discussion, it becomes clear there are different options available.

-During the initial discussions Carmen had, a solution idea was identified the stakeholders thought made sense to go ahead with.
+During the initial discussions Carmen had, a solution idea was identified that stakeholders thought made sense to go ahead with.
 Later during planning, the development team's discussed the problem and the proposed solution, solution A. The team estimated the work might be around 13 story points.
 They expected it would take a bit more than one sprint to complete.
 The reason was that there were some known unknowns and unknown unknowns, as always.
-Given their information, history, and velocity, both Carmen and the team knew it would likely take between 1-2 sprints to complete.
+Given their information, history, and velocity, Carmen and the team knew it would likely take 1-2 sprints to complete.

 During the meeting, the team identified a different approach.
-Let's call it solution B. Estimating solution B, the team expects it to be around eight-story points yet provide the same value.
+Let's call it solution B. Estimating solution B; the team expects it to be around eight-story points yet provide the same value.
 Given their velocity, the story will likely be completed within one sprint.
 This is because there were no 'known unknowns' about solution B, so the team is more confident about this estimate.
 In other words, they expect the estimate for solution B will have less deviation than the estimate for solution A.